-HIS Interoperability Maturity Model.
-14,15 These resources are designed around three different levels of maturity:

-- Siloed a standalone digital health system using a bespoke data model running on a low-powered and often disconnected device that wants to report an indicator directly and requires a precise definition of an indicator. - Integrated a standalone digital health system that can share data, is locally connected, and that wants to offload indicator calculation to a locally available service. - Exchanged a connected digital health system operating within a health information exchange that wants to contribute data to a longitudinal client record, upon which indicator calculations are performed.
+- 170 Maturity levels are defined according to the HIS Stages of Continuous Improvement, and the HIS Interoperability Maturity Model.
+These resources are designed around three different levels of maturity: - Siloed a standalone digital health system using a bespoke data model running on a lowpowered and often disconnected device that wants to report an indicator directly and requires a precise definition of an indicator. - Integrated a standalone digital health system that can share data, is locally connected, and that wants to offload indicator calculation to a locally available service. - Exchanged a connected digital health system operating within a health information exchange that wants to contribute data to a longitudinal client record, upon which indicator calculations are performed.